coxstuart/hugo-boss/content/posts/post1.md

 Just testing this out\
 Is it better than Jekyll?

-Supposed to be fast, we'll see.
+Supposed to be fast, we'll see.\
+Yes, it's freakin fast, easy to author, build and see changes locally almost instantly.